metno/edr-profile/forecast-timeseries/profile_weather_forecast_timeseries.md

 #### /collections

 - A: temporal extent SHALL either be null or specify the start and end time that cover all instances of this collection.
 - B: parameter_names includes all parameters mentioned in at least one of the instances.
-No guarantee that a paremter will be available for all instances.
+No guarantee that a parameter will be available for all instances.

-#### /collections/<collectionid>/instances
+#### /collections/<collectionid>/instances/<instanceid>/

 - A: id SHALL represent the reference time of the forecast model, the value of the id parameter MUST be on the ISO-8601 format.
 - B: CRS must be WGS 84: http://www.opengis.net/def/crs/OGC/1.3/CRS84.